The General Surgery Clinic’s hernia surgery is under the direction of board-certified and fellowship-trained surgeon Bulent Cetindag MD, FACS.

 If a hernia site becomes suddenly painful and may be accompanied by nausea, vomiting and bloating, this may be the sign of incarceration and/or strangulation.
 Incarceration and strangulation occur when the intestine gets trapped within the hernia pouch and is unable to be pushed back, cutting off blood supply to the intestine.
 This condition is uncommon; however, if it occurs, seek immediate medical care at the nearest emergency room.

 Hernia Surgery Team

 Mercy General Surgery Clinic’s four board-certified general surgeons perform a variety of hernia surgery based on the needs of each individual patient.
 The group performs open, laparoscopic and robotic hernia repairs.

 Bulent Cetindag, MD, FACS, is the area’s only fellowship-trained surgeon that specializes in complex abdominal wall reconstruction and hernia surgery.
 Read more about our general surgeons:

 - Bulent Cetindag, MD, FACS

-Dr. Cetindag, brings his expertise in all aspects of hernia surgery, including advancement flaps for repair of complex and large abdominal wall defects.
+Dr. Cetindag, brings his expertise in all aspects of hernia surgery, including advancement flaps for repair of complex and large abdominal wall hernias.

 - Sajida Ahad, MD, FACS